drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Solo.rst

 .. _solo: https://github.com/calico/solo

-solo_ is a transcription-based doublet detecting software that was one of the better transcription-based doublet detecting softwares that we tested (CITATION)
+Solo_ is a transcription-based doublet detecting software that was one of the better transcription-based doublet detecting softwares that we tested (CITATION).

 Data
 ----
-This is the data that you will need to have preparede to run solo_:
+This is the data that you will need to have prepare to run Solo_:

 .. admonition:: Required
   :class: important